 5-HTP can be used to calm anxiety symptoms but, because of how complex the serotonin system is, 5-HTP should be used with some caution and under medical advice.

-Serotonin is a part of how our muscles move, and low levels of serotonin are associated with painful muscle spasms, also called myoclonus.
 5-HTP replenishes the serotonin in these muscles and can help calm muscle spasms.

-Serotonin helps the body regulate eating and is involved in the feelings of satiety or “fullness.”
 By increasing serotonin, 5-HTP helped people with clinical obesity feel full faster, eat less, and lose a healthy amount of weight in some small studies.